mozhgans/mozhgans.github.io/_publications/paper7.md

 title: "Benchmarks for Physical Reasoning AI"
 collection: publications
 permalink: /publication/2019-10-01-paper-title-number-1
-excerpt: 'This paper is about Physical Reasoning in AI.'
+excerpt: 'This paper is about Physical Reasoning in AI.
+Physical reasoning, a crucial aspect of human intelligence, allows us to understand and predict how objects move and interact in the world.
+AI research is actively developing models that can reason about physics, enabling robots to grasp objects, navigate environments, and perform tasks in the real world.
+Mastering physical reasoning is a key challenge in Artificial Intelligence.
+This ability to understand the physical laws governing objects is essential for robots to operate safely and effectively in our complex world.'
 date: 2023-10-01
 venue: 'TMLR'
 paperurl: 'https://arxiv.org/pdf/2312.10728.pdf'